etsi123/DataScience_BlackJackCardCounting/README.md

 I wrote this code because it is one thing to be told that this is worth risking money for and another thing to prove that it is.

-## Disclaimer: The writer of this code does not assume any financial responsibility for those who risk their money counting cards with blackjack.
-Like all ventures that require money to make money, there is an inherent risk to gambling even with an advantage.
-The edge over the casino is very small, for limited moments throughout a blackjack game, and the predicted standard deviation is large so I recommend only playing with mooney that one can afford to lose.
-I further recommend looking into a concept known as risk of ruin, which is the probability of counting cards perfectly but still losing all of the money that the player allocated to this venture.
-With a more conservative bet-spread it's possible to reduce this probability at the loss of some potential reward.

 Common Blackjack terms:

 Blackjack Shoe: Container that holds multiple standard 52-card decks shuffled together.
 The shoe allows for more games to be played by reducing the time between shuffling.